 Longford acts as a key employment centre with strong retail, administrative and service functions that serve a wide catchment.
-The town has a young, diverse and growing population of 10,000 people and a growth rate of 13% in the ten years to 2016.
+The town has a young, diverse and growing population of 10,000 people and a growth rate of 13% from 2006 to 2016.
 Key priorities are to promote compact growth, the regeneration of the town centre and to expand Longford's role as a hub for enterprise, employment and tourism.